pippy360/transformationInvariantImageSearch/README.md

 # read more here: https://github.com/pypa/pip/issues/3813
 PATH="$PATH:~/.local/bin"

-#cd to project directory
+# cd to project directory
 pip3 install .
 ```

-You also need install redis.
+if you got permission error, install it under virtual env or use `--user` flag.

 # Demo 1